 Prepare for the March 1 Annual Community Right-to-Know Tier II Reporting Deadline

-What Is Community Right-to-Know in NYC?
+What Is the NYC Community Right-to-Know Law?

-Facilities that store, use, or handle certain hazardous substances present at or above the TRQs set by the NYC Community Right-to-Know Law are required to file an annual Tier II Report.
-Hazardous substances are chemicals that can cause direct or indirect harm to people in the community or to the environment.
-Based on the very low TRQs that are set for the protection of human health and the environment, many substances may need to be reported, even in small quantities.
+Facilities in NYC that store hazardous substances at or above the TRQs set by the NYC Community Right-to-Know Law must file an annual Tier II Report.
+Hazardous substances include chemicals that pose risks to human health or the environment.
+Substances requiring reporting, even in small quantities, include:

 - Lubricants, grease, degreasers